digitallyinduced/ihp/Guide/mail.markdown

 ## Mail Servers

 By default, IHP uses your local `sendmail` to send out the email.
-IHP also supports sending mail via AWS Simple Email Service (SES).
-This is recommended for production.
+IHP also supports sending mail via AWS Simple Email Service (SES), SendGrid (via Azure or directly) or via any standard SMTP server.

+Remember that the successfull delivery of email largely depends on the from-domain allowing your mailserver by means of SPF and/or DKIM.
+Consult your chosen email server documentation for details.

+The delivery method is set in `Config/Config.hs` as shown below.

-### Custom SMTP Server
+### Any SMTP Server

-Currently using a custom SMTP server is not yet supported.
-We recommend to use `sendmail` locally (the default) and AWS SES in production.

-### AWS SES

-To use SES open `Config/Config.hs` and add a `mailServer` function to the construction of `FrameworkConfig`:

 ```haskell
 -- Add this import